-Bogota has bolstered its reputation as a business and leisure destination in recent years.
-Theater, art, fashion and gastronomy all thrive in Colombia’s capital city, which is home to over 8 million people living at more than 2,400 meters (8,000 feet) above sea level.
+Bogotá’s reputation as a destination for business and leisure travelers has enjoyed a turnaround in the past five years.
+Theater, art, fashion and gastronomy are all thriving in the energetic and intense capital city of Colombia, which is home to nearly 8 million residents living more than 2,400 meters (8,000 feet) above sea level.

 Getting to and from the airport

-El Dorado International Airport is about 15 kilometers (9 miles) west of the city center.
+El Dorado International Airport (website in Spanish) is approximately 15 kilometers (9 miles) west of the city center.
 Taxis are available outside the terminal.
-Go to the taxi kiosk, provide the address of your destination, and you’ll receive a computerized printout of exactly how much you’ll pay.
-An average fare is around 28,000 Colombian pesos, (US$9.56 using the exchange rate US$1 = Col$2,927.52).
+Go to the kiosk with the address of your destination, and you’ll be handed a computerized print out of the fare, so you know exactly how much you’ll be paying.
+Expect a fare of around 28,000 Colombian pesos, or Col$, approximately US$14.

-Thousands of buses serve the greater Bogota area.
-You’ll pay a flat fare of Col$1,500 (US$0.51) for each trip.
-You’ll usually have to flag down the bus you want, even if you’re at a bus stop.
-Bogota’s official yellow taxis are metered; cars display a display a sticker indicating fare supplements for holidays and nighttime journeys.
+Visitors may prefer to use Bogotá’s official yellow taxis, which are metered.
+They should also display a sticker indicating fare supplements for holidays and nighttime journeys.
 Official taxis are generally plentiful, cheap, convenient and safe.
 Ask your hotel to call one for you.

 Where to stay